M.D. Program OASIS

 Emily Modlin, Med27

-Emily Modlin is a member of the class of 2027 and is interested in pursuing a career in reproductive healthcare.
-She grew up in California but moved across the country to earn her undergraduate degree in Public Health from Davidson College in North Carolina.
+Emily Modlin is a member of the M.D. class of 2027 and is interested in pursuing a career in reproductive healthcare.
+She grew up in California but moved across the country to earn her undergraduate degree in public health from Davidson College in North Carolina.
 She then spent three years in Washington D.C., completing a postbaccalaureate research fellowship in the Center for Precision Health Research at the National Institutes of Health, prior to beginning medical school.
 As a part of the academic advising stream and an anatomy tutor, she is passionate about improving medical education for all students.

 Kylie B